tauri-apps/tauri/.github/CONTRIBUTING.md

 ### Developing Tauri Bundler

 The code for the bundler is located in `[Tauri repo root]/cli/tauri-bundler`.
-After making your changes to the code, run `cargo install --path .` in the bundler directory.
-This will update the global `tauri-bundler` Cargo install to use your local code.
-Now, all of your Tauri projects will use the local code when bundling.
-The Cargo install needs to be run after every change.
+Build the Tauri CLI on `[Tauri repo root]/cli/core` with `$ cargo build`.
+This is handled automatically when using the JS CLI.

 ### Developing Tauri Core